makandra/validate-hls/README.md

 The URL can point to either a playlist of `.ts` files, or to a master playlist of multiple quality playlists.

+You can also pass more than one playlist URL as multiple arguments to `validate-hls.rb`, in which case all URLs will be validated.

+The script returns an error code if there was at least one validation error.

 Credits
 -------